 I started comparing my base camp journey to another I am doing today i.e building a tech startup - Launchable Inc (definitely less harder than “14 peaks”).
 I have been part of another startup journey (CloudBees) and felt that there are some commonalities between the base camp hike and building a startup.

 Here are the 9 lessons that I took away from my Everest Base Camp hike.
 (While I have your attention, let me take you on a visual tour to Everest.)

 The hike to Namche Bazaar (11.2k feet at its lowest) is considered one of the harder days on the hike.
 If we were to get past our down spirits from day 1, we needed something to inspire us.
 For us, hiking to see Everest up close was massively inspirational.
 After all, we had spent 8 months prepping for it.
 One bad day wasn’t going to kick us down forever.

 As you think about building a startup, find a mission that you absolutely love.
-A start up is going to test you.
+A start-up is going to test you.
 Plus, you are going to be on 8-10 year journey.
 If you are looking for quick exit, then building your own startup is not it.
 Find a mission that inspires you and lifts you on down days.
-You must absolutely love coming into work every day.
+You must absolutely love coming to work every day.

 Namche Bazaar: Best sunrise view ever

-“What do you mean that we are supposed to hike on acclimitization day?
+“What do you mean that we are supposed to hike on acclimatization day?
 I thought, we are resting tomorrow”.
-This is how our previous day ended and I had to muster every ounce of mental strength to drag myself for the acclimization hike.
+This is how our previous day ended and I had to muster every ounce of mental strength to drag myself for the acclimatization hike.